Snapchat has changed a lot in the past few years. Frequent updates means the app looks and works almost nothing like it originally did.

 What is Snapchat?

-Snapchat is an Android and iOS app.
+Snapchat is a mobile app for Android and iOS devices.
 It’s headed by co-founder Evan Spiegel.
-One of the core concepts of the app is that any pictures or videos or messages you send are only available for a short time before they become inaccessible.
-The temporary, or ephemeral, nature of the app is thought to encourage a more natural flow of interaction.
+One of the core concepts of the app is that any picture or video or message you send - by default - is made available to the receiver for only a short time before it becomes inaccessible.
+This temporary, or ephemeral, nature of the app was originally designed to encourage a more natural flow of interaction.

 One last thing: Snapchat’s developer is a public company, called Snap.
 It claims to be a camera company.
 As such, it creates other products, including hardware, like Snapchat Spectacles, which you can read all about from here.
 Also, Snapchat is colloquially referred to as Snap.